Back To Search Results

 Definition/Introduction

-Work culture is an organizational management concept that deals with the attitudes, beliefs, and perceptions of employees relative to the institution's principles and practices.
-In the healthcare setting, work culture determines how medical, nursing, ancillary staff, and other professionals work together to achieve organizational goals, whether they work in clinics, hospitals, health centers, or other health institutions.
+Work culture is a management concept that encompasses the attitudes, beliefs, and perceptions of the employer's principles and practices.
+Work culture determines how medical, nursing, ancillary staff, and adjacent professionals collaborate to achieve organizational goals in clinics, hospitals, health centers, or other health institutions.
+Organizational culture includes leadership and management behaviors, policies, standard practices, and perceived expectations within the workforce.
+These shared values and beliefs create an environment that is supportive or unsupportive.[1]

-Major components of the work culture as it applies in healthcare practice include the statement of its mission and vision, institutional policies, work procedures, and organizational rules.
-Additionally, the current state of organizational development is an essential element for every healthcare setting as it determines the organization's maturity, which could directly influence the work culture as a whole.
-Considering these basic elements, every organization member, from healthcare managers to staff, expects a strong work culture to maximize potential in serving patients.
-A positive work culture is geared towards progressive improvement for the individual staff and the organization, while a negative work culture fosters disintegration, loss of cooperation, and collaboration among staff.
-Thus, this results in regressing organizational value and overall performance.
-With this, work culture must be assessed and improved in every health organization as it significantly impacts healthcare staff, leaders and managers, the organization itself, and, more importantly, patient outcomes in terms of health.
+Significant components of work culture in health care include the mission and vision, institutional policies, work procedures, and organizational rules.
+The current perception of organizational development is essential for every healthcare setting to determine the organization's maturity, which could directly influence the work culture.
+Every organization member, from managers to staff, needs a strong work culture to maximize potential in serving patients.
+A positive work culture gears progressive improvement for the staff and the organization.
+In contrast, a toxic work culture fosters disintegration, loss of cooperation, and poor collaboration among staff.
+Work culture must be assessed and improved in every health organization to impact staff, managers, the organization, and, most importantly, patient outcomes.

 Issues of Concern